Summer Scholars Support Program – Now Open!

 - You have a family annual adjusted gross income (AGI) of $100,000 or less; and

-- You have applied to or enrolled in an eligible 2026 UCLA Summer Sessions offering: either a Summer Course, a Summer Precollege Focus Series, or the UCLA Summer College Immersion Program.
+- You have enrolled in an eligible 2026 UCLA Summer Sessions offering: either a Summer Course, a Summer Precollege Focus Series, or the UCLA Summer College Immersion Program.

 If you DO NOT meet the above eligibility criteria: